Big Data

 Future and Scope in Data Analytics

-Big data is emerging as more than a technology and expanding across fields like strategic management, retail, pharmaceutical, Government Civil Services, Research and development, marketing, sales, and promotion.
+Big data is emerging as more than technology and expanding across fields like strategic management, retail, pharmaceutical, government civil services, research and development, marketing, sales, and promotion.
 Big data analytics has become a revenue-generating concept for businesses.
-The industry giants acquire highly skilled professionals to handle the large datasets to develop business insights.
+The industry giants acquire highly skilled professionals to handle large datasets to develop business insights.

-The big data analytics market attained a CAGR of 10.2% and a value of USD 73287.6 million in 2020.
+The big data analytics market attained a CAGR of 11.2% and a value of USD 271.83 billion in 2022.
 According to the reports of Statista, the worldwide big data analytics market will grow by 30 percent generating revenue of over 68 billion USD by the financial year 2025 [Source].
-It is expected to grow at a CAGR of 13.5% till 2030 reaching USD 252361.3 million [Source].
+It is expected to grow at a CAGR of 13.4% by 2029, reaching USD 655.53 billion [Source].

 Why choose Data Analytics as a career path

-• Data analytics is the top priority for all organizations: Businesses on small and large scale transform themselves into the virtual platform.
+• Data analytics is the top priority for all organizations: Small and large-scale businesses transform themselves into the virtual platform.
 So Big data adoption is the topmost priority of the enterprise generating opportunities in telecommunication, banking and insurance, healthcare, and various sectors.
 The transformation has experienced improved marketing, B2B market interactions, and synchronized operations and manufacturing.
 The continuously evolving data and its productive outcomes make the future of big data analytics much brighter.

-• The dearth of people with the required skill set: Though the market surges with the job profiles for data analytics, there exists a significant gap between the number of skilled professionals and existing data analysts.
-The major challenge that business analytics faces is the lack of professionals having analytical and statistical knowledge, which could be implemented on the data lakes to structure and utilize it.
+• The dearth of people with the required skill set: Though the market surges with the job profiles for data analytics, a significant gap exists between the number of skilled professionals and existing data analysts.
+The major challenge that business analytics faces are the lack of professionals having analytical and statistical knowledge, which could be implemented on the data lakes to structure and utilize it.

 • Numerous job opportunities in different sectors: The big data analytics framework encapsulates larger domains and provides technical and non-technical Business analyst profiles to develop organizational growth.
 The major job roles that are offered after mastering big data analytics are mentioned in the later section of the article.